grafana/grafana-opentelemetry-starter/README.md

 > 💨 Skip this section and let the [OpenTelemetry Integration](https://grafana.com/docs/grafana-cloud/data-configuration/integrations/integration-reference/integration-opentelemetry/)
 > create everything for you.

-1. If the Grafana Agent is not running locally or doesn't use the default grpc endpoint, adjust OTEL_EXPORTER_OTLP_ENDPOINT or OTEL_EXPORTER_OTLP_PROTOCOL (to `http/protobuf`).
+1. If the Grafana Agent is not running locally, adjust OTEL_EXPORTER_OTLP_ENDPOINT.
 2. Choose a **Service Name** to identify the service.
 3. Optionally, add attributes to filter data:
    - **deployment.environment**: Name of the deployment environment (`staging` or `production`)